 Chris, can you give me an example?

 What I know I can do is a query at https://katello.localhost/katello/api/v2/content_credentials to get the id to a name and then do another query for the content.
 This is perfectly ok for scripting, but I would like to avoid scripting to much in the provisioning scripts (especially in autoyast).

 This is why the customer started to export the keys and use the exported ones.
 When I showed how to access the key directly from Katello, I had to agree that it will make the provision script much more complicated, so I came up with this feature request.

-#4 Updated by Justin Sherrill 3 months ago
+#4 Updated by Justin Sherrill about 1 year ago

 This is actually possible for gpg keys associated with a repository.
 If you associate some gpg key with a repository of id '5', you'd fetch the gpgkey content via:

 Does that work for you?
 We could do something similar on a per-content-credential basis, but it would need to be opt in in some way as you wouldn't want to expose ssl client keys without any authentication

 #6 Updated by Dirk Götz about 1 year ago

 Thanks, Justin.
 I know that the URL is working and that yum is doing fine with it as it allows the user simply to say yes to accept a new key.
 The problem is zypper which does not do so, why we have to install the certificate first and while we can get it from Katello it is not so easy when requiring to know IDs and Authentication.
 Especially when you are limited to bash during provisioning.

 This is really only about make our life easier when dealing with SLES and its limitations.